Coffee Academy

 Coffee Concentration and Extraction Rate

 Two essential factors influencing the quality of pour-over coffee are coffee concentration and extraction rate.
-Understanding Coffee Concentration & Extraction Rate Coffee Concentration: If concentration is too low, coffee tastes...
+Quick Answer: Coffee concentration describes how strong the beverage is, while extraction describes what was...

 Coffee Concentration and Extraction Rate

 Two essential factors influencing the quality of pour-over coffee are coffee concentration and extraction rate.
-Understanding Coffee Concentration & Extraction Rate Coffee Concentration: If concentration is too low, coffee tastes...
+Quick Answer: Coffee concentration describes how strong the beverage is, while extraction describes what was...

 What is Brew Ratio?